 What Your ACE Score Means

-What they saw was that experiences like Mason’s are staggeringly common (21)Felitti 1998: Full Text.
+What they saw was that experiences like Mason’s are staggeringly common (20)Felitti 1998: Full Text.

-- Half of the adults in the study experienced one or more ACEs.
+- 50% of adults in the first and later studies have experienced one or more ACEs

 - 1 person in 4 grew up in a household with a substance abuser

-- 1 person in 6 has a score of 4 or more
+- 1 in 6 has a score of 4 or more

 - People with a score of 6 or more, like Mason, have a life expectancy that is 20 years shorter than people with no ACEs.

 - Participants with these scores are not just the poor or the disenfranchised.
-The study participants are a lot like Mason.
+The study participants are a lot like Mason and many even better off.
 They were 80% white (including Latino), 10% black, and 10% Asian.
-They included the middle class and the college educated who have good jobs and good health insurance.
+Most were middle class, college educated and had good jobs and health insurance.

 The percentage of individuals who have experienced adverse childhood experiences like Mason’s is shocking.